El Paso Property Tax Appeals Save $84+ Million Per Year

 Total Tax Savings

 Even without lawsuits or judicial appeals to consider, the people of El Paso County are winning against EPCAD at an amazing clip.
-Only 2015 saw a total in tax savings than the total of $44.68 million in 2023.
-The main takeaway is that single family homeowners are protesting and winning in a manner never seen before.
-Residential property owners managed to nab $10.4 million in total savings between formal and informal appeals.
+The $79.02 million in savings was the best ever seen in the county.
+This was due to businesses nearly doubling their savings from 2023, notching a huge tally of $66.87 million, compared to 2023’s $34.38 million.
+Residential property owners managed to nab $12.17 million in total savings between formal and informal appeals.
 It is always good to see Texans practicing their rights to their fullest extent, and more homeowners are sure to follow suit.
-Commercial property owners saved around $34.28 million as well.